ioBroker/ioBroker.js-controller/CONTRIBUING.md

 # Contributing
-If you are interested in conributing to the js-controller, this document contains an overview to getting started.
+If you are interested in contributing to the js-controller, this document contains an overview to getting started.

 ### Structure
-The js-controller repository is monorepo which is managed via `lerna`.
+The js-controller repository is a monorepo which is managed via `lerna`.
 Every folder inside the `packages` folder is a separate package.
 Developer dependencies should only be added to the top-level `package.json`.
 Package-specific dependencies need to be added to the `package.json` of the corresponding package.
 The `controller` folder is the package which is installed on client systems.
 All other packages are required by the `controller` package directly or indirectly.

 ### Installing
 To install the dependencies, execute